Deadshot0x7/007-TheBond/README.md

 Join our <a href='https://discord.gg/WAhQ8EcV4C'>Discord server</a> to get the latest updates and announcements on 007-TheBond.

-## Discussion
+## Discussions

-If you have any ideas or suggestions for 007-TheBond, let us know in the Discussions tab of this GitHub repository.
+If you have any ideas or suggestions for 007-TheBond, let us know in the <a href='https://github.com/Deadshot0x7/007-TheBond/discussions'>Discussions</a> tab of this GitHub repository.
 Your views and thoughts are highly appreaciated. 🙌

 ## Sponsors And Donations